Lakonik/SSDNeRF/README.md

 # SSDNeRF

-Official PyTorch implementation of the paper:
+Official PyTorch implementation of the ICCV 2023 paper:

 **Single-Stage Diffusion NeRF: A Unified Approach to 3D Generation and Reconstruction**
 <br>